-Headed to the big game?
+Headed to the Big Game?
 It comes with a hefty price tag

 “We know not everyone is going to be able to go, but it’s a big-time for our state and for the Kansas City Chiefs fans,” said Filiatreault.
 “It may be next year, it may be never again in your lifetime.”

-Sales for gear has increased since the big win on Sunday and fans have been lined up at retailers to get the newest shirts, hats, and more.
+Sales for gear have increased since the big win on Sunday and fans have been lined up at retailers to get the newest shirts, hats, and more.

 Some reflecting on this moment 50 years ago, the last time the Chiefs played in the big game.

 “The Minnesota Vikings,” said Lonnie Falcon, Chiefs fan.
-“They played a dang good game that time.”
+“They played a dang good game at that time.”

 For more information about the package options from Village Travel, click here.